-Threshold Issues
+Threshold Essentials

-Applications should meet the threshold requirements for the grant type for which they are applying.
+Applications should meet all threshold requirements for the grant type for which they are applying.

 - All applicants should request at least 15 member slots.
-New and recompeting applicants with less than 15 members will be deemed noncompliant and will not be reviewed. - If an applicant is applying for a Professional Corps grant, its application must demonstrate that the community where it will place AmeriCorps members serving as professionals has an inadequate number of said professionals. - If the proposed service activities require specialized member qualifications and/or training (for example, tutoring: 45 C.F.R. §2522.910-.940) the applicant must describe how the program will meet the requirements. - All applicants must propose program designs that are either evidence-based or evidence-informed.
+Program applicants with less than 15 members will be deemed noncompliant and will not be reviewed. - All applicants should budget at least \$500 on the Grantee Share of the budget to implement new CNCS branding and messaging for the 2021-2022 program year. - If an applicant is applying for a Professional Corps grant, its application must demonstrate that the community where it will place AmeriCorps members serving as professionals has an inadequate number of said professionals. - If the proposed service activities require specialized member qualifications and/or training (for example, tutoring: 45 C.F.R. §2522.910-.940) the applicant must describe how the program will meet the requirements. - All applicants must propose program designs that are either evidence-based or evidence-informed.
 Applicants assessed as lower than the Preliminary evidence tier (i.e., Pre-Preliminary) must provide adequate responses to the Evidence Quality review criteria to be considered for funding.

-Other Requirements
+Other Eligibility Requirements

 Under section 132A(b) of the NCSA, organizations that have been convicted of a federal crime may not receive assistance described in this Notice.
+Applications that propose to engage in activities that are prohibited under CNCS's statutes, regulations, or the terms and conditions of its awards are not eligible to receive CNCS funding.

-Note that under section 745 of Title VII, Division E of the Consolidated Appropriations Act, 2016, if CNCS is aware that any corporation has any unpaid Federal tax liability,
+Note that under section 745 of Title VII, Division E of the Consolidated Appropriations Act, 2016, if CNCS is aware that any corporation has any unpaid Federal tax liability, that corporation is not eligible for an award under this Notice.

-- which has been assessed - for which all judicial and administrative remedies have been exhausted or have lapsed, and - that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability, that corporation is not eligible for an award under this Notice.
 (However, this exclusion will not apply to a corporation which a Federal agency has considered for suspension or debarment and has made a determination that suspension or debarment is not necessary to protect the interests of the Federal Government.)
 A similar restriction may be enacted with the appropriation which will fund awards under this Notice.